 - We provide operational support to entrepreneurs.
 Our crypto investments have access to the same 80+ person a16z operating teams as do our non-crypto investments.
 Our operating teams have deep expertise in executive and technical recruiting, regulatory affairs, communications and marketing, and general startup management.
 We are responsible participants in the governance of companies and the governance of networks.

 - We are flexible with respect to stage, asset type, and geography.
 One reason we created a new fund is to have maximum flexibility.
-We invest at all stages, from seed stage pre-launch projects to fully developed later-stage networks like Bitcoin and Ethereum.
+We invest at all stages, from early stage projects to fully developed later-stage networks like Bitcoin and Ethereum.
 We’ll invest in traditional financial instruments like equity or convertible notes, and new instruments including the direct purchase of coins/tokens.
 Crypto is a global phenomenon, with great projects all around the world, and we’ll invest accordingly.

 - We are focused on non-speculative use cases.
 We want services powered by crypto protocols to be used by hundreds of millions and eventually billions of people.
 Crypto tokens are the native asset class of digital networks, but their value is driven by the underlying, practical uses cases.